-In November, the country and the state of Arizona saw the power of Native American voters.
+In November of 2020, the country and the state of Arizona saw the power of Native American voters.
 Much of this success was due to the women in our families.
 Women like my mom Rosie, my aunt Ruth, sisters, and the many grandmothers who are central to our families.
 The women are grounded in community and because of that they make the best advocates.

 Republicans are actively working to suppress our vote.
-We have to stop them.
-Arizona Republican legislators have introduced several bills that will make it harder for all Arizonians, but especially impacting Indigenous voters in rural areas by:
+Arizona Republican legislators have already passed several voter suppression bills in 2021 and are introducing more legislation this session that will make it harder for all Arizonians, but especially limiting Indigenous, Black, Brown, and rural voters

 And other suppression tactics

-This is a key investment in 2021 and is essential to creating a stronger Democratic Party in Arizona.
+This is a significant early investment and is essential to creating a stronger Democratic Party in Arizona.

-To stop these malicious and suppressive policies by Republicans we are working with our sister organizations in Coconino and Apache Counties to ramp up voter and civic engagement programs reaching Indigenous voters.
-Investing and turning out this large voting bloc for Democratic candidates is critical.
+To stop these malicious and suppressive policies by Republicans we are working with our sister organizations in Coconino and Apache Counties to ramp up voter and civic engagement programs.
+Investing and turning out this key voting bloc for Democratic candidates is crucial.

 Jaynie Parrish, Executive Director